-6.1 The Proponent shall reinject into a reservoir all gas produced from the wells associated with the Designated Project that is not used as fuel, except for those quantities flared as part of non-routine or safety flaring.
+- 6.1 The Proponent shall not release into the atmosphere gas produced from the wells associated with the Designated Project, with the exception of gas released following its use as fuel or through non-routine or safety flaring. - 6.2 The Proponent shall identify and incorporate greenhouse gas and air emission reduction measures into the design of the Designated Project, and implement these measures for the duration of the Designated Project to avoid or reduce potential adverse environmental effects caused by these emissions.
+In doing so, the Proponent shall take into account the most recent guidance issued by Environment and Climate Change Canada related to greenhouse gas mitigation measures and the quantification of net greenhouse gas emissions.
+The Proponent shall submit a description of these final measures to Environment and Climate Change Canada and the Board along with an updated quantification of greenhouse gas and air emissions estimates associated with the Designated Project prior to conducting any Designated Project activities within the Designated Project Area. - 6.3 The Proponent shall identify, in consultation with the Board and Environment and Climate Change Canada prior to each dry dock inspection of the floating production storage and offloading vessel(s) for the duration of the Designated Project, any modified or additional greenhouse gas and air emission reduction measures to be implemented when the floating production storage and offloading vessel(s) undergo(es) repair and maintenance as required during dry dock inspections over the duration of the Designated Project, and implement these measures.
+In doing

-- 6.2 The Proponent shall identify and incorporate greenhouse gas and air emission reduction measures into the design of the Designated Project, and implement these measures for the duration of the Designated Project to avoid or reduce potential adverse environmental effects caused by these emissions.
-The Proponent shall submit a description of these final measures to Environment and Climate Change Canada and the Board along with an updated quantification of greenhouse gas and air emissions estimates associated with the Designated Project prior to conducting any Designated Project activities within the Designated Project Area. - 6.3 The Proponent shall implement any modified or additional greenhouse gas and air emission reduction measures that are economically and technically feasible when the floating production storage and offloading vessel(s) undergoes repair and maintenance as required during dry dock inspections over the duration of the Designated Project.
-The Proponent shall submit to the Board and Environment and Climate Change Canada within 60 days of completion of any dry dock inspections a description of these measure(s) and the anticipated reduction in greenhouse gas and air emissions associated with these measure.
-The Proponent shall provide justification if no modified or additional measures are implemented; - 6.4 The Proponent shall comply with all applicable air quality emissions limits and limits on sulphur concentrations in diesel fuel for Designated Project vessels in accordance with the Marine Shipping Act, 2001 and International Maritime Organization's International Convention for the Prevention of Pollution from Ships and any other legislative requirements, where applicable.
+- so, the Proponent shall submit to the Board and Environment and Climate Change Canada a description of these measure(s) and the anticipated reduction in greenhouse gas and air emissions associated with these measure(s).
+The Proponent shall provide justification if no modified or additional measures are implemented. - 6.4 Commencing on January 1, 2050, the Proponent shall ensure that the Designated Project does not emit greater than 0 kilotonnes of carbon dioxide equivalents per year (kt CO2 eq/year), as calculated in equation 1 (section 3.1) of Environment and Climate Change Canada's Strategic Assessment of Climate Change and any associated guidance documents published by the Government of Canada. - 6.5 The Proponent shall comply with all applicable air quality emissions limits and limits on sulphur concentrations in diesel fuel for Designated Project vessels in accordance with the Canada Shipping Act, 2001, the Multi-Sector Air Pollutants Regulations and the Regulations Respecting Reduction in the Release of Methane and Certain Volatile Organic Compounds (Upstream Oil and Gas Sector) under the Canadian Environmental Protection Act, 1999 and International Maritime Organization's International Convention for the Prevention of Pollution from Ships and any other legislative requirements, where applicable.